MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

     1. If you don’t see the splash screen and the presence indicator is grayed out, escalation into the app from the health bot won’t work properly.
     1. Refresh again or close and reopen Patient Service Center until the splash screen appears.
 You may need to close all other apps or close incognito altogether and sign back in.
-    1. If the presence indicator is red (busy), sign out and sign back into the Patient Service Center.
+    1. If the presence indicator is showing red (busy), sign out and sign back into the Patient Service Center.
     1. If you just assigned the Omnichannel agent role, it may take up to 15 minutes to apply and for the presence to show for your user.

-1. [] Once your presence indicator is green, you are ready to accept patient escalations.
+1. [] Once your **presence indicator** is **Available** and showing the green tick, you are ready to accept patient escalations.

 **Congratulations!** You have successfully logged in as both the patient and the live agent.
 Now it’s time to start the Health Bot conversation.

 ### Task 2: Patient Escalates through Healthcare Bot

-1. [] Switch back to the portal and select the **Let’s Chat** Health Bot chat widget in the bottom right corner of the portal.
+1. [] Switch back to the **Lamna Healthcare Patient Portal** tab and select the **Let’s Chat** Health Bot chat widget in the bottom right corner of the portal.

 1. [] The Health Bot should go through the same conversation you created in Lab 02.
     1. [] Make sure you set the Welcome message in the Health Bot lab